ThalesGroup/CipherTrust_Application_Protection/pkcs11/csharp/README.md

     c.
 Compute message digest for a given input file.
     d.
 Encrypt and decrypt with GCM mode sample.
     e.
 Create a ECC key pair and sign the message sample.
+    j.
+Find keys using CKA_KeyType and print attributes sample.
 ### Choices for the -o option:
      ECB ...
 ECB mode
      CBC ...
 CBC mode